Opus: Photonic Rail-Optimized Fabric in ML Datacenters: Parallelism-driven Rail Reconfiguration

 \myparab{The \sysname Shim.} One shim instance runs per GPU rank, so the number of shim instances equals the total number of GPUs in the job.
 Each shim maintains: (i)~a \emph{phase table}, populated during profiling, that records the sequence of parallelism phases and the communication operations that demarcate them; (ii)~an operation index $\mathit{idx}$ that tracks progress through the communication schedule; and (iii)~the current parallelism phase.
 Each shim handles all $N_{\mathit{parallel}}$ communication groups to which its GPU belongs.

 The shim intercepts every collective communication call from the distributed ML framework and extracts per-call metadata: the \emph{communication group} (participant ranks and their ordering), the \emph{operation type} (collectives like \allgather and \allreduce, or point-to-point operations like \sendrecv), and the \emph{traffic size}.
-Using this metadata, the shim classifies the operation as either a management operation (\eg a barrier at the end of a forward-backward step) or a data-carrying operation, and makes three decisions:
+Using this metadata, the shim classifies the operation as either a management operation (\eg a barrier at the end of a forward-backward step) or a data-carrying operation, and decides: (1) \textbf{Network selection}—RDMA GPU backend (scale-out) or CPU frontend network (Algorithm~\ref{alg:pre-coll}, lines~3,~16); (2) \textbf{Reconfiguration trigger}—whether the operation marks a new parallelism phase requiring a topology change (Algorithm~\ref{alg:pre-coll}, line~7); and (3) \textbf{Timing}—reconfigure \emph{before} (on-demand, Algorithm~\ref{alg:pre-coll}, line~8) or \emph{after} the preceding operation (provisioning, Algorithm~\ref{alg:post-coll}, line~3).

-\begin{compactitem} \item \myparab{Network selection:} Should this operation use the RDMA GPU backend (scale-out) or the CPU frontend network (Algorithm~\ref{alg:pre-coll}, line~3 \& line~18.)? \item \myparab{Reconfiguration trigger:} Does the upcoming operation belong to a different parallelism phase, requiring a topology change?
-(Algorithm~\ref{alg:pre-coll}, line~9.) \item \myparab{Reconfiguration timing:} Should the topology be reconfigured \emph{before} the operation (on-demand, Algorithm~\ref{alg:pre-coll}, line~10) or \emph{after} the preceding operation completes (provisioning, Algorithm~\ref{alg:post-coll}, line~6)? \end{compactitem}
+\del{ \begin{compactitem} \item \myparab{Network selection:} Should this operation use the RDMA GPU backend (scale-out) or the CPU frontend network (Algorithm~\ref{alg:pre-coll}, line~3 \& line~18.)? \item \myparab{Reconfiguration trigger:} Does the upcoming operation belong to a different parallelism phase, requiring a topology change?
+(Algorithm~\ref{alg:pre-coll}, line~9.) \item \myparab{Reconfiguration timing:} Should the topology be reconfigured \emph{before} the operation (on-demand, Algorithm~\ref{alg:pre-coll}, line~10) or \emph{after} the preceding operation completes (provisioning, Algorithm~\ref{alg:post-coll}, line~6)? \end{compactitem} }